Blur of Fur

 There are excellent prizes for all the ‘winners’, and no one who dons a custom goes home without a prize.
 Start planning now!

 Food and the FUN-draising around our meals is an event and a highlight of the Gathering.
 I’m Italian, so there is always a lot of food, and the best I can find in Kanab.
 Your registration fee gives you three meals, plus a Saturday night dessert.
 If you come in Thursday, you’re invited to Meet & Eat at the Dog Park where finger food will be served.
 Friday night is all you can eat pizza, and I do mean all you can eat.
 Plus home made cookies for humans.
 Chef Shon, of Sego fame, is catering again.
-Saturday lunch, because you’ve worked up a big appetite marching and waving in the parade, features fresh baked boules with soup, and a salad.
-Back by popular demand – Native American Fry bread is Sunday lunch.
-Heritage three sisters chili, with zucchini, heirloom scarlet runner beans, Utah sweet salt and pepper corn.
-All ingredients are from Utah and Arizona.
+Saturday lunch, because you’ve worked up a big appetite marching and waving in the parade, features Southwest shredded beef fajita wrap- all natural third party verified shredded beef – with hatch green chili’s, grilled onion, bell pepper, garlic sour cream, avocado, shredded lettuce.
+Assorted kettle chips and a cookie from the new bakery!
+Sunday lunch will be artisan bread bowls (from the new bakery) with red potato & sweet corn chowder to be topped with: chopped green onion, monterey and colby jack shredded cheese, naturally cultured sour cream, black pepper, bacon.
+Salad, dessert.
 Water and punch offered at meals.
-Vegetarian, Vegan and Gluten Free options when you sign up in advance for them at registration.
+Vegetarian, Vegan and Gluten Free (please only pick these if you are going to eat these, as they are special orders) options when you sign up in advance for them at registration.

 Angels Landing – Best Friends